SpencerAung/projects/README.md

 # Projects

 I am a frontend developer at Korbit, which provides crypto trading and exchange services in South Korea.
-I mainly work with JavaScript, React, Graphql.
+I have worked on small to medium size applications using JavaScript, React, Graphql.
 I am eager to learn new things to expand my tech stack so I can make better services.

 This repository contains a list of projects and experiences I have worked on over the course of my career.